Robustly Optimal Mechanisms for Selling Multiple Goods: Online Appendix: Not for Publication

 \subsection{Ambiguity Sets with Domain Restrictions}

-Here, we consider the ambiguity set $\F$ which satisfies mean conditions (a special case of $S$ being a singleton) but must satisfy domain restrictions instead of convex moments conditions.
+Here, we consider the ambiguity set $\F$ which satisfies mean conditions (a special case of $S$ being a singleton) but must satisfy domain restrictions instead of dispersion moment conditions.
 Specifically, fix any partition $\K$ of $N$, with each element $K\in \K$ interpreted as a bundle of goods.

 The seller now knows that the buyers' values lie within the domain $D:=\big\{ \bm{v}\in \R^n_+|\forall K\in\K, \sum_{i\in K} v_i\in[0,\overbar{v}_K] \big\}$.
 The ambiguity set is now:

 where $0< \sum_{i \in K}m_i<\overbar{v}_K$ for each $K\in \K$.